shashwatanand/EclipsePlugin/README.md

-# EclipseDi
+# EclipsePlugin

-Inspired from BestSolution-at/javaone-2014-di
+Some plugins are inspired from BestSolution-at/javaone-2014-di

+NTATest are set of pluigin for search patterns